Subscribe to receive top tips, train news and travel inspiration straight to your inbox

 Train operators

-Travelling from Vienna to Venice by train
+Vienna to Venice train travel explained

-Fast trains from Vienna to Venice take around 7 hours and 19 minutes, covering a distance of approximately 434 kilometres.
-There are frequent services on the rail route between Vienna and Venice.
+The fastest trains from Vienna to Venice take around 6 hours and 59 minutes, covering a distance of approximately 434 kilometres.

 Trains usually run with a similar frequency on weekends.

-3. What are the Vienna to Venice train times and schedule?
+What are the Vienna to Venice train times and schedule?

 Other journeys to Venice View all journeys to Venice